TNolan01/sega_megadrive/readme.md

 * Motorola Moto 10 - phone
 * Amazon Fire Tablet 8"

 Media queires were created and altered many times to get the right amount data to display on the appropriate sized screen.
+The Apple devices appear to handle some aspects of the css styling but I dont believe there is any compromise in the site as displayed on the Apple devices I tested.

 **Validator Testing:**